IndigoNakamoto/Litecoin-Knowledge-Hub/docs/architecture/high_level_design.md

     system.
 It handles the following responsibilities:
     *   **API Gateway:** Exposes a RESTful API for the frontend to interact with.
-    *   **RAG Pipeline:** Manages the retrieval-augmented generation process, including querying the vector store and generating responses using a large language model (LLM).
+    *   **RAG Pipeline:** Manages the retrieval-augmented generation process, including optimized vector search and generating responses using a large language model (LLM).
+The retrieval system uses a streamlined approach with dense vector search and rule-based query expansion for optimal performance.
     *   **Content Synchronization:** Listens for webhooks from the Payload CMS and updates the vector store accordingly.